 NBA commissioner Adam Silver is confident that the league’s safety plan will work in Orlando

-The NBA may be set to resume late this month but that doesn’t mean coronavirus cases around the league have subsided.
-The Milwaukee Bucks, Miami Heat, LA Clippers and Brooklyn Nets all have reportedly shut down their training facilities after receiving positive coronavirus test results.
+The NBA may resume late this month but that doesn’t mean that COVID-19 cases around the league have subsided.
+The Milwaukee Bucks, Miami Heat, LA Clippers, and Brooklyn Nets all have reportedly shut down their training facilities after receiving positive test results.

-The league’s health and safety guidelines policy states that if a player currently has coronavirus, he must be in isolation and tested negative twice to be able to play in Orlando—where the season is set to restart on July 30.
-The Bucks, who had the best league record this season, plan to keep their facility closed until Giannis Antetokounmpo and his team make their way to Florida.
+The league’s health and safety guidelines policy states that if a player currently has COVID-19, they must be isolated and tested negative twice to be able to play in Orlando—where the season is set to restart on July 30.
+The Bucks, who had the best league record this season, plans to keep their facility closed until Giannis Antetokounmpo and his team make their way to Florida.

 “I got a lot of flak, and other guys are getting flak for saying, well, you know, maybe we shouldn’t play.
 Because the reality is this: We have millions of people in the streets protesting.
 This the first time in history all 50 states have had people outside protesting for one cause.
 We don’t want to be a distraction.
 We want to be an added help to the cause,” Williams told ESPN.

-“We stopped playing basketball because of COVID.
+“We stopped playing basketball because of COVID-19.
 We didn’t stop playing because of social justice.
-I feel like we can still raise that awareness and we can still bring attention to what is going on in the world by using our platform and utilizing names on the back of our jerseys,”says Washington Wizards guard Bradley Beal.
+I feel like we can still raise that awareness and we can still bring attention to what is going on in the world by using our platform and utilizing names on the back of our jerseys,” says Washington Wizards guard Bradley Beal.

-As of writing, Florida currently has 200,111 coronavirus cases (both residents and non-residents).
-Despite the growing number of positive cases not just in the league but also in Florida, NBA commissioner Adam Silver is confident that the league’s safety plan (aka Disney bubble) will work in Orlando.
-The commissioner mentioned that the NBA could be halted once again if the virus continues to spread among players and staff.
+As of writing, Florida currently has 200,111 COVID-19 cases (both residents and non-residents).
+Despite the growing number of positive cases not just in the league but also in Florida, NBA commissioner Adam Silver is confident that the league’s safety plan (a.k.a.
+Disney bubble) will work in Orlando.
+The commissioner mentions that the NBA could be halted once again if the virus continues to spread among players and staff.

 First look at NBA Orlando 👀